History and exam

 autoprosopagnosia

-Failure to recognize oneself in the mirror.
+Failure to recognise oneself in the mirror.
 More common late in the illness.

 Risk factors